sagemathinc/cocalc_tutorial/handson/lab01.md

 ---
-layout: default
+layout: page
-title: Hands On Tutorial
-permalink: /handson/
+permalink: /handson/lab01
+next:
+  url: /handson/lab02.html
+  title: Getting started

+prev:
+    url: /handson
+    title: Introduction
 ---
-# Hands on session
-This tutorial is intended to help lecturers set up a basic course in SageMathCloud.
-It is based on the the SMC tutorial developed by the [RSE team @ Sheffield](http://rse.shef.ac.uk).

-For advanced features please refer to the relevant sections in this tutorial or contact the staff at SageMathCloud directly  at help@sagemath.com

-## Getting you started
+# Getting started
-1. Create an account in [SageMathCloud](https://cloud.sagemath.com/) using your institutional email.
+1. If you have not done so, create an account in [SageMathCloud](https://cloud.sagemath.com/) using your institutional email.
 2. Log into your SageMathCloud account and create a new project named **SMC_hands_on** and make sure you add a meaningful description.
 3. Once you have created your project the next thing to do is create a **.course** file (you can name it SMC_hands_on.course as well).